 After the medical assessment, you can ask to see the details of the basis of your investigation.
 You can then download the full report by logging in to your page.

-Minnesmottagningen.se is a private but publicly funded healthcare provider registered with IVO.
-As a patient, you only pay a patient fee, or nothing at all if you have a free card.
+Minnesmottagningen.se is a private healthcare provider registered with IVO.
+As a patient, you therefore need to pay a patient fee, regardless of whether you have a free card or not.

 You can easily book an appointment with a nurse by selecting a time that suits you during available times.